andraugust/andraugust.github.io/quantum-2.md

 $$\left[\mathbf{L},\mathbf{H}\right] = \mathbf{L}\mathbf{H} - \mathbf{H}\mathbf{L}$$ is called the commutator.
 From it we see that if a quantity commutes with $$\mathbf{H}$$ then it's conserved (in expectation), and more generally any function of a quantity that commutes with $$\mathbf{H}$$ is conserved (in expectation).
 This is like in CM where if the PB is $$0$$ then $$L$$ is conserved.

-Note that in QM expected values don't change due to the measurables changing.
-Those are fixed for a given operator (for example $$\pm 1$$ for spin).
-Instead, expected values change because the measureables' associated _probabilities_ change, and to calculate how they change we have to solve the generalized Schrodinger equation.
+In QM, expected values don't change because the measurable outcomes change—those are fixed by the operator (e.g., $$\pm 1$$ for spin).
+They change because the _probabilities_ of each outcome change, and computing how they change requires solving the generalized Schrodinger equation.

 ### Solving the Generalized Schrodinger Equation